noahehall/theBookOfNoah/architecture/_functional_programming.md

 ## function chains
 	- a sequential invocatin of functions that share a common object return value
 	- is lazy evaluated, i.e. it defers it execution until needed
+## value object pattern
+	- any object whose equality doesnt depend on identity or reference, just on its vaalue
+	- once ts created its state may not change
+	- e.g. numbers, strings, tuple, pair, point, zipCode, coordinate, money, date, etc.
+	- is an object oriented design pattern that was inspired by OP
+	-

 # examples
 ```js